keith-light-proagrica/FE-guidelines/README.md

   background-color: #000;
 }

-// If you want to have a unique identifier for some reason then use this (even though its ugly).
+// If you want to have a unique identifier the you could use something like this (even though its ugly) .\#foo {
-.\#foo {
   background-color: #000;
 }